mattpe/wbma/docs/w3-login.md

 1. Create new folder 'services' to 'app'-folder
 2. Create new service 'media' to services folder ```ng g s services/media```
 3. In the service create methods 'register' and 'login' with corresponding functionalities
-- 'login': call media API to login user and save users data to [local storage](http://www.w3schools.com/html/html5_webstorage.asp)
+- 'login': call media API to login user and save users token to [local storage](http://www.w3schools.com/html/html5_webstorage.asp)
     - when logged in, user is redirected to 'front'
     - if user has already logged in redirect to 'front' (autodirect)
 - 'register': call media API to create new user and automatically login